-Filmmaker Aurélien Heilbronn meets the bikers of the Dominican Republic in his new documentary, entering a dangerous world of parties, violence and adrenaline.
+Filmmaker Aurélien Heilbronn meets the bikers of the Dominican Republic, entering a dangerous world of parties, violence and adrenaline.

 Regrets?
 Director Nick Broomfield has a few.
 But each one has helped shape an unrivalled path in gonzo filmmaking.
 Now the only challenge is to surprise himself.